-The model draws from an array of existing maturity models, and is primarily based on Adrian Brown's Digital Preservation Maturity Model2.
+The model draws from an array of existing maturity models and is primarily based on Adrian Brown's Digital Preservation Maturity Model2.
 It was also informed by the NDSA Levels of Preservation3, the Digital Preservation Capability Maturity Model (DPCMM)4, the Assessing Organisational Readiness (AOR) Toolkit and the CoreTrustSeal5.
 This wealth of existing work has provided reference points to ensure broad coverage for assessment of digital preservation capability.
-The model has been developed, tested and refined with input from DPC Members including those who make up the Research and Practice Sub-Committee.
-Particular thanks go to
+The model was developed, tested and refined with input from DPC Members including those who make up the Research and Practice Sub-Committee.
+Particular thanks go to Adrian Brown for providing a starting point for this model and his support in taking this forward.
+Initial work on this model was carried out as part of a collaborative digital preservation project funded by the UK's Nuclear Decommissioning Authority.